dnnsharp/excel/en/Load_Entities_CSV_File.md

 # Load Entities (CSV File)

 The action offers the posibility to load data into an entity list from a CSV file.
-Similar to Load Entities (SQL), add a button with Action Entities > Load Entities (Excel File).
+Similar to Load Entities (SQL), add a button with Action Entities > Load Entities (CsvFile).
 You have the possibility to choose from which file to import data, and even to include all fields at once by ticking one single button.

 **File Path**